-Listen.
-Quietly listening can work wonders.
+Listen quietly.
+Listening can work wonders.
 Listen to the person who wants to be forgiven.
-Learn to accept an apology without bitterness.
-Forgiveness opens the path to better and meaningful communication.
+Learn to accept the apology with atonement without bitterness.
+Forgiveness opens the path to a better and meaningful communication.
 Learn to apologize and then to forgive yourself.
-Give yourself a chance to improve and be a better person.
+Give yourself a chance to improve, build self-respect and be a better person.

-When an individual deprives another or himself and in the process hurts himself or the other person, retribution is usually sought after by the person who is hurt.
+When an individual maliciously deprives another or himself and in the process hurts himself or the other person, retribution is usually sought after by the person who is hurt.
 Retribution is not only outwards, it can also be inwards.
 People hurt themselves because of guilt.
 However, retribution can be averted through forgiveness via atonement or repentance for the violation(s) committed.
 KINDNESS is the best form of atonement.

 “Add-ons and comments”: